 Sensory Flow

-‘[…] if you are moving forward in a linear fashion, you experience a visual ‘flow’ that emerges from a horizontal focal point in front of you, expands out from that point and streams towards you, and then envelops and flows past you.’
+We experience a flow of information as we move through the environment.
+Johnson (2007) calls it a ‘streaming-past’ flow. ‘[…] if you are moving forward in a linear fashion, you experience a visual ‘flow’ that emerges from a horizontal focal point in front of you, expands out from that point and streams towards you, and then envelops and flows past you.’
 (Johnson (2007: 50).
 Not all sensory perceptions flow in the same way.
 For example, sounds and smells reach us and we move through them.

 In the Sensory Flow diagram, place a dot to indicate the characteristic of the sensory experience.
 Below is an example of what the completed sensory flow diagrams looks like although your template will be different.